136 Creative Party Ideas

 Drop fruits like strawberries, lemon, lime, and apple slices into the base of your container.

-Then pour 25oz. each of tequila, sour apple pucker, melon liqueur, and 64oz. each sweet and sour mix and lemon-lime soda on top.
+Then, pour 25oz. each of tequila, sour apple pucker, and melon liqueur, 64oz. each of sweet and sour mix, and lemon-lime soda on top.

-Add the blue curaçao in and stir again, then avert your eyes away from the green deliciousness that lies before you.
+Add the blue curaçao in and stir again, then avert your eyes away from the green deliciousness before you.

 6. Mimosa bar

-Get a ton of different juices and put them in decanters, and get a ton of different champagnes and pop all the bottles.
-Put out a few garnishes liked sliced fruit and cotton candy, and let everyone go crazy.
+Get a ton of different juices and put them in decanters, get a ton of different champagnes, and pop all the bottles.
+Put out a few garnishes, like sliced fruit and cotton candy, and let everyone go crazy.

 8. Trash margaritas